xinove1/xinove1/README.md

-- Currently Learning crablang & lisp
+- Currently Learning
-- Highly interested in OS development and game development
+- Interested in OS development and game development